brandoncalia/CIS-1051-Final-Project/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A Raspberry Pi interface that displays my top 3 artists and top 3 songs of the last week on Spotify
+A Raspberry Pi interface that data on my weekly Spotify listening

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?